Last Saturday, I woke up and made a list of my goals for the day: hold the couch down, watch football, and cook/eat beef ribs.

 And that’s exactly what I did.

-My butcher had 4 packs of meaty beef spare ribs:
+My butcher had 4 packs of meaty beef short ribs:

 So I bought everything they had.

 Do you remember when we went to Black’s Barbecue in Lockhart, Texas and I ate that Beef Rib and fell madly in love?

 I went looking for a beef rib rub similar to the one they use and I stumbled on Hilah Cooking.

 Hilah interviewed Barrett Black and he showed her a few of their secrets.
 Here is her beef rib rub:

 2 tablespoons black pepper

 1 teaspoon salt

 ½ teaspoon dry mustard

 I doubled the recipe because I had about 8 pounds of ribs.